Why Free Apps Can Be Time Wasters, Not Productivity Boosters

 If you have a significant business problem to solve, resist the impulse to grab the first tool that claims to solve it.
 Online marketplaces such as GetApp, Google Marketplace and Downloads Marketplace for Microsoft Office are gatekeepers for thousands of business apps, but window shopping isn't an effective way to pick business software.
 Think of these sites as the final stops before committing to business software -- not the first.

 Before you choose an app, ask yourself: "Where does this specific app fit in my business?"
 Then, get a better understanding of your workflows and what you're trying to accomplish.
-Several online diagramming tools can help you select the right kind of workflow solution, including Cacoo, Mockingbird and Lovely Charts.
+Several online diagramming tools can help you select the right kind of workflow solution, including Cacoo and Mockingbird.

 3. Understand that less is usually more.